kuzzleio/kuzzle/doc/2/plugins/plugin-context/accessors/sdk/index.md

 ## Controllers

-The following controllers are available in the embedded SDK:
+The following controllers and methods are available in the embedded SDK:

 - [auth](/sdk/js/7/controllers/auth)
 - [bulk](/sdk/js/7/controllers/bulk)